-✓ Students must adequately complete all writing assignments to pass the course with a D grade or better.
+Students must adequately complete all writing assignments to pass the course with a D grade or better.
 Students who do not complete all writing assignments will get a D- or an F.

-- \checkmark Students will prepare a research manuscript written as a review article based upon an independent research idea.
-This idea can be based on journal articles or the work of a specific scientist but should be a new idea or concept that extends the current published work.
-The final manuscript must be at least 12 pages, including figures and references (12 pt font, 1.5 line spacing) - ✓ Draft versions of each component of the manuscript will be turned in or uploaded to Laulima with specific due dates. - ✓ Feedback on content and writing style will be provided: - Project summary (abstract) and specific aims email feedback from the instructor - Intro and Background peer review from another student - Summery and Future directions- in-class writing workshops studying successful publications in Nature/Science - \checkmark The final version of the manuscript will be due in class on the last day of the semester.
+- Students will prepare a research manuscript written as a review article based upon an independent research idea.
+This idea can be based on journal articles or the work of a specific scientist but should be a new idea or concept that extends the current published work. - Draft versions of each component of the manuscript will be turned in or uploaded to Laulima with specific due dates. - Feedback on content and writing style will be provided through peer reviewing. - Project summary (abstract) and specific aims email feedback from the instructor - Intro and Background peer review from another student - Summary and Future directions- in-class writing workshops studying successful publications in Trends in Biochemical Science (TiBS). - The final version of the manuscript will be due in class on the last day of the semester.